michap21/Housekeeper/README.md

-# Virtual Computing and Storage Resource Management
+# Computing and Storage Resource Visualization and Management

 There are a lot of ways to create a virtual machine using kvm in linux.
 I will introduce the one I think is the most convenient.